-The Committee is asked to RESOLVE that the amendments to the Strategic Risk Register and the actions to mitigate risks as set out be approved.
+Cabinet is asked to NOTE the amendments to the Strategic Risk Register and the actions to mitigate risks that were approved by Governance, Audit and Standards on 27 November 2023.

 3. Detail

 In accordance with the corporate Risk Management Strategy, the Strategic Risk Management Group met on 17 October 2023 to review the Strategic Risk Register.
 General Management Team (GMT) has since considered the proposals made by the Group.
 The objectives of the review were to: